-The firm are CySec regulated (and adhere to the MiFID guidelines) and have started to collect some of the more prestigious awards in the sector too – including ‘Most reliable binary options broker‘ in 2014, from MasterForex-V. The brand continues to grow and innovate and traders will be offered a demo account immediately on registering, without the need for a deposit.
+IQ Option are not a scam.
+The firm are CySec regulated (and adhere to the MiFID guidelines) and have started to collect some of the more prestigious awards in the sector too – including ‘Most reliable binary options broker‘ in 2014, from MasterForex-V. The brand continues to grow and innovate and traders will be offered a demo account (practice account) immediately on registering, without the need for a deposit.

 Updated v4.0 Platform review

 IQ Option have recently rolled out the much anticipated v4.0 platform to all traders.
 It is a visually stunning platform, and sets the gold standard for binary options brokers.

 The old strengths remain – it is a fully configurable platform.
 Traders can arrange trading windows as they wish – focus on just one, or manage a whole range – whatever suits the trader best.
 Our screenshot illustrates one ‘main’ window, with three other assets underneath.
 All can be traded simultaneously.

 The price graph makes up the main part of the trading platform.
 But down the left hand side of the trading area are the navigational buttons to move to different areas of the website (these can be collapsed when not required) – and alongside those are some powerful technical analysis features.